-Each document requires at least 4 First Nations reviewers, who check verse by verse for readability, clarity of understanding, cultural relevance, and simplicity of language.
+Each document is reviewed by at least 4 First Nations reviewers, who check verse by verse for readability, clarity of understanding, cultural relevance, and simplicity of language.
 Other non-native reviewers are sometimes used for editing and feedback from a non-native perspective.

 After each segment is finished with this part of the review process, it is then turned over to the FNV Consultant who has more than 45 years of translation experience world-wide.
 The consultant goes over each verse carefully, checking it against other English translations, and when necessary looks into the original Greek.
 This consultant only suggests and asks questions and never makes the final decision.
 Any changes recommended by the consultant are reviewed by the Project Manager and submitted to the council if needed.